Semidefinite programming relaxations for quantum correlations: Quantum nonlocality

 where $S=S_{AA'}\otimes S_{BB'}$.
 Here, $\rho'_{A'B'}$ is a $4\times4$ matrix whose entries are linear combinations of moments (recall Eq.~\eqref{momentmatrixNPA}).
 Its fidelity with the target state, $F=\bracket{\psi^-_\text{target}}{\rho'}{\psi^-_{\text{target}}}$, is therefore also a linear combination of moments.
 Thus, if we relax the quantum set of correlations into a moment matrix problem \`a la NPA, we can view the fidelity as a linear objective and thus obtain a robust self-testing bound via SDP.
 This applies also to other Bell inequalities and to other constructions of the swap operator.
 The SDP relaxation for the fidelity, at the $k$-th level of the NPA hierarchy, becomes

 where $\beta \leq \beta_Q$ is the witnessed Bell parameter.
-A practically useful relaxation typically requires selected monomials from different levels (i.e.~an intermediate level, recall the remark in Section~\ref{rem:monomial-sets}) in order to ensure that all moments appearing in $F$ also appear in the moment matrix.
+A practically useful relaxation typically requires selected monomials from different levels (i.e.,~an intermediate level, recall the remark in Section~\ref{rem:monomial-sets}) in order to ensure that all moments appearing in $F$ also appear in the moment matrix.
 An important subtlety is that for some Bell scenarios and choices for emulating the swap operator, the operation may cease to be unitary in general.
 This can be remedied \cite{Bancal2015} by the introduction of localising matrices in the SDP relaxation \eqref{swapmethod}.
 In the literature, the swap method has been applied to noisy self-testing of partially entangled two-qubit states \cite{Bancal2015}, three-dimensional states \cite{Salavrakos2017}, the three-qubit $W$ state \cite{Wu2014}, four-qubit GHZ and cluster states \cite{Pal2014} and symmetric three-qubit states \cite{Li2020}.
+The above relaxation naturally provides an upper bound on the minimal Bell inequality violation required to certify a non-trivial fidelity with $\ket{\psi^-_\text{target}}$.
+Complementing this, SDPs were used in~\citet{Valcarce2020} to search for systems producing Bell inequality violations with trivial fidelities, thereby providing lower bounds on the minimal CHSH violation needed to obtain non-trivial robust self-testing statements.